-- 43. Credit unions are required to have in place a documented risk management system which includes governance arrangements and systems and controls which address the key risks to which the credit union might be exposed20.
-The risk management officer is responsible for identifying, assessing, reporting and monitoring all internal and external risks to which the credit union's risk management system relates including risks to employees, members, reputation and assets. - 44.
-The risk management officer is appointed by the board, has direct access and clear reporting lines to the board and is subject to internal oversight by the internal audit function.
-The risk management officer must be independent in the exercise of his or her functions.
-He/she must have the necessary authority and resources to manage the risk management function.
+43. Credit unions are required to have in place a documented risk management system which includes governance arrangements and systems and controls which address the key risks to which the credit union might be exposed.
+The risk management officer is responsible for identifying, assessing, reporting and monitoring all internal and external risks to which the credit union's risk management system relates including risks to employees, members, reputation and assets.